 That Time of the Month.
 A woman’s moon cycle.
 Menses.
 Menstruation.
 Period.
 She’s on her rag.
 Red Flag.
 Our culture has many terms, distorted views, & beliefs on the monthly ritual of a woman’s womb shedding.
 Some folks are knowledgeable, empowered & progressive while others are not.

 A recurring conversation for just about everyone in a new relationship is how to communicate your needs, wants, and love during a woman’s monthly cycle.
-Below are the basics to empower both women and men (or however you identify).
+Below are the basics to empower those that have a moon cycle and those that don’t.

 TIPS FOR THE GALS:

 2. Communicate.
-When you know what works for you and what you like – and/or you are open to discovering this with a lover / partner – it’s time to create some time to open up the floodgates of communication.
-It’s your job to start the communications around your cycle.
-And it’s your job to keep the communications timely and updated.
-Guys know that each woman they have been with is different so it’s up to you to responsibly and intelligently, with feeling and ownership, communicate your wants and needs: both as a receiver and a giver.
+When you know what works for you and what you like – and you are open to discovering this with yourself or a lover / partner – it’s time to create some time to open up the floodgates of communication.
+It is our job to start the communications around your cycle.
+And it’s our job to keep the communications timely and updated.
+Most guys know that each woman they have been with is different so it’s up to you to responsibly and intelligently, with feeling and ownership, communicate your wants and needs: both as a receiver and a giver.

-3. Ask for what you want and need.
-And ask without entitlement!
+3. Ask for what you want and need … and ask without entitlement.
 Do you want to make out or do you need to be held?
 Do you want to experience and share intimacy or do you want your alone time?
 Do you want your lover to be gentle and tender with you prior to and during your moon cycle?
-Do you want your lover to stimulate and please you with clitoral stimulation?
-Bonus: this takes away your cramps in ten to twenty seconds.
-Do you want to have penetrative sex?
+Do you want your lover to stimulate and please you with clitoral stimulation because you have found, like many women, that it takes away your cramps in ten to twenty seconds.
+Do you want to forgo having penetrative sex?
 Do you want to please your partner during this time, and if so, how, when, and what works for you?
 Ask yourself: what do I want?
 What do I need?
-And then … communicate your desires with your partner (yes, each month!).
+And then … communicate your desires with your partner each month because each cycle may be different.

 5. Educate, educate, educate … and be patient, loving, and caring when doing so.
-I’m wonderfully surprised by the number of people who don’t have any issue with a woman’s monthly cycle and are up for having sex.
+I’m wonderfully surprised by the number of people who don’t have any issue with a woman’s monthly cycle and are up for having softer sex.
 I am equally surprised by the number of folks over 30, who have lived with women and/or had continuous sex with more than 10 girlfriends, and are still “grossed out” and have never gotten to know a woman’s body during her moon time.
 Why?
 Well, some of them might be closed minded.
-Others may never have taken a Women’s Studies course, had an empowered, feminist girlfriend, and/or be informed by what mainstream culture tells us about women’s periods & blood: it’s SOOOO scary, they could die, get AIDS, it’s to be avoided to survive, it robs men of their power, that kind of nonsense.
-More than likely, it’s due to a couple of factors: our blood is foreign to us, something medical, especially to guys who don’t have cycles!
-Further, no woman that the person has been with has 1) educated herself, 2) embraced her moon cycles, and 3) taken the time to educate her new lover/partner.
-Guess what lady?
-This person is with you now so IT’S YOUR JOB!!
+Others might simply be uniformed.
+The majority of men have never have taken a Women’s Studies course.
+Some have never had an empowered, feminist girlfriend.

 6. Give your partner time to get to know your monthly, changing cycles.
-Go slow with introducing them to new-to-them practices.
+Go slow with introducing them to new practices.
 Be patient and be kind.
-Partnership is about supporting each other so give your lover a lot of space to get to know this mysterious & wondrous female body of yours.
-Your partner wants to support you so give him the opportunity to show up and win with you!
+Partnership is about supporting each other, so give your lover a lot of space to get to know this mysterious & wondrous female body of yours.
+Your partner wants to support you so give them the opportunity to show up and win with you!

 TIPS FOR THE GUYS/person not menstruating:

 1. Ask your lover what she likes and what she wants.
-Ask: how can I support you during your moon time?
+How can I support you during your moon time?
 What do you like?
 What would you like me to do?
 Not do?
-What’s ok?
-How do you need me to do?

 2. Be open to what works for her during her moon time.
 If either she or you want to try something new or different, do so with more tenderness, love, and patience than normal.

-3. Know we may change in our needs & wants.
+3. Know she may change her needs & wants.
 Be accepting to the fact that what she may want and need will change from month to month, day to day.
 Trust that the well worn cliche “it’s a woman’s prerogative to change her mind” applies to every woman in the 1 1/2 weeks before her moon cycle through to the end of her cycle.

-4. Know that our bodies are in a heightened, feeling, and tender state just prior to and during our menses.
+4. Know that menstruating bodies are in a heightened, feeling, and tender state just prior to and during our menses.
 Her breasts may be tender.
-Her thighs and ass that we love you to grab, slap, and play with may not want to be manhandled.
+Her thighs and butt that she may love you to grab, slap, and play with may not want to be manhandled.
 If that’s the case, we need you to be gentle and soft during this time.
 Watch your partner closely, check in, and ask!

-5. Know that our feelings and emotions are in a changing state.
+5. Know that her feelings and emotions are in a changing state … and embrace it.
 Women have ever changing hormones, they just don’t stay constant or the same.
-They can really fluctuate in the week or two before our cycle and we are not always spot on, in tune with them.
-We are emotional, ocean and moon connected Goddesses: our feelings and emotions can influence and dictate much of how we think, feel, and act.
-This is part of the river-like flow of women.
+They can really fluctuate in the week or two before our cycle and women are not always that in tune with them, you know, being Wonder Women superheros and all!
+Women can be moving like the ocean and moon: our feelings and emotions can influence and dictate much of how we think, feel, and act.
+This is part of the river-like flow of a woman.
 We alter and change course & direction.
-Most of you men, however, are like mountains.
-Your hormones are relatively stable, your strength doesn’t vacillate every month, and you generally like to intentionally focus on one thing at a time.
-Let us flow like a river and try not to be surprised by our change-ups and altering our course.
-Even more, be patient and generous with us, supporting these changes.
+While men can be more like mountains: your strength doesn’t vacillate every month and you generally like to intentionally focus on one thing at a time.
+Let your lady flow like a river and try not to be surprised by our change-ups and altering our course.
+Even more, be patient and generous with her and support these changes.
 You can get to intuitively know the ebbs and flows of our moods and cycles and … you can handle it!
-Trade secret tip: we look for men/partners who can.
+In fact, we look for men/partners who can.

-6. Know that some of us give up being the Wonder Women we are during our moon cycles.
-This means it’s a good time for you to take the reigns and make decisions.
-It’s also a good time to do things for us.
+6. Know that some of us give up being Wonder Women when we are on our moon cycle.
+This means it’s a good time for you to make decisions and do things for us.
 Like really.
+We don’t want to multi-task.
 Let us rest.
-We are bleeding litters of blood, loosing a lot of iron and nutrients, and may be hormone and resource depleted.
-Do the grocery shopping & cooking, take us out for food, do the laundry, make the bed, draw us a bath, do the things we might normally do for ourselves (and maybe you!).
-You’ll be rewarded in about a week or two when we hit our ovulation high, trust me!
+We women are bleeding litters of blood, loosing a lot of iron and nutrients, and are most often hormone and resource depleted.
+Do the grocery shopping & cooking, take us out for food or bring some home, do the laundry, make the bed, draw us a bath, do the things we might normally do for ourselves (and maybe you!).
+You’ll be rewarded in about a week or two when we hit our ovulation high!

 7. Be willing.
 Be willing to experience something new.
 Be willing to smell something different, feel something different.
-Be wiling to love your gal how she would like.
+Be wiling to love your gal how she would like to be.
 Be willing to educate yourself and rethink your point of view on blood and a woman’s menses.

 8. Powerfully and kindly communicate your needs.
 You do not need to be a yes to anything you don’t want to do.
 Partnership is sometimes about compromise.

 9. Know that you can please and love your gal in MANY ways.
 Some of the “service” type things I’ve noted above really tell us you love us.
-Like many women, my body loves the medicinal benefits of dark chocolate prior to my moon cycle.
-I once had an in-tune lover who made a monthly calendar event to remind him it was time to buy and bring me dark chocolate.
-What a sweetheart!
-So experiment and don’t be afraid to surprise her or try something new.
+Like many women, my body loves the medicinal benefits of dark chocolate just prior to my moon cycle.
+I once had an in-tune lover who made a monthly calendar event to remind himself that it was time to buy and bring me dark chocolate.
+Experiment and don’t be afraid to surprise her or try something new.
 It’s also a good time for non-sexual intimacy.
 You could offer to massage any part of her body prior to or during her cycle.
 With both non-sexual and sexual intimacy: take time to put her overly thinking mind to rest.
 Put a dark coloured towel down so she’s not concerned with leaking on the sheets.
 Stroke and relax her body.
 Kiss her everywhere (except her yoni, kiss around the yoni unless you’ve discussed this prior).
-Love her.
 Love her without expecting anything back.
 And then, if she’s open to it, let your hands move to her clitoris.
-Clitoral stimulation and orgasm relieve women of cramps and are often very welcome.
-Love her, honour her, and treat her as the Goddess she is.
-In the process, you will discover and know yourself as the loving partner and God/Goddess you can be … and are.
+Clitoral stimulation and orgasm relieve women of cramps and can be very welcome.
+Love her, honour her, and treat her as the divine Goddess she is.
+In the process, you will discover and know yourself as a loving partner and connect to the divinity within you.